0x09/hfsfuse/README.md

     HFS+ options:
-        --force                force mount volumes with dirty journal -o rsrc_only           only mount the resource forks of files -o noallow_other       restrict filesystem access to mounting user -o cache_size=N        size of lookup cache (1024) -o blksize=N           set a custom read size/alignment in bytes you should only set this if you are sure it is being misdetected
+        --force                force mount volumes with dirty journal -o rsrc_only           only mount the resource forks of files -o cache_size=N        size of lookup cache (1024) -o blksize=N           set a custom read size/alignment in bytes you should only set this if you are sure it is being misdetected